sftcd/tlspad/README.md

 packets.
 Once I have some of those, I'll figure out how I want to analyse the pcap files.

+## The argument...

+The argument is actually fairly simple:
+- if we map packet size/timing to music in a regular/predictable manner, and,
+- if a user can recognise the difference between site sounds (an unknown!), then
+- if either side wants to benefit from ESNI,
+- ... they both need to pad more/better than just ESNI

+Note: we do not yet have evidence that sites do/don't sound different enough for human ears to pick that up.
+Be fun to find out though!

 ## Tools here

 - [dumper.sh](dumper.sh) is a bash script that's a small wrapper on tshark or tcpdump